Do SN 1987A data yield the three neutrino masses?: Discussion

-Initially, the author mistakenly rejected the LSD data.
-This rejection was not because it provided evidence for a $m^2<0$ neutrino, but because the idea of monochromatic neutrinos from a supernova seemed preposterous.
-However since this issue and all the other reasons many people mistakenly have for rejecting the LSD data can be answered, there is no valid reason not to keep LSD data, especially because with three active neutrinos the mandated number of straight lines about which clustering should occur is three.
+Initially, the author did reject the LSD data.
+This rejection was not because it provided evidence for an $m^2<0$ neutrino, but because the idea of monochromatic neutrinos from a supernova seemed preposterous.
+However since this issue and most of the other reasons many people have for rejecting the LSD data can be dealt with, there is no valid reason not to keep LSD data, especially because given three active neutrinos, the mandated number of straight lines about which clustering of data points in Fig. 2 should occur is three.
+The burden of proof here should not be why not exclude this LSD burst, but rather why not keep it -- and there really is no compelling reason to ignore it.

-\subsection{Why are the LSD data so bunched in time?}
+\subsubsection{Why are the LSD data so bunched in time?}

-If the LSD burst of 5 neutrinos is genuine, it may look strange in Fig. 1 that while the other data points lie all along their respective lines the five LSD neutrinos are all bunched together in time at $t=-484$ min or -17 ksec.
+If the LSD burst of 5 neutrinos is genuine, it may look strange in Fig. 2 that while the other data points lie all along their respective lines the five LSD neutrinos are all bunched together in time at $t=-484$ min or -29 ksec.
 The three straight line result would be more believable perhaps if the five neutrinos yielded data points at five widely spaced points on the negatively sloped line.
-But recall that the $t<0$ data has a kilosecond time scale.
-If the five LSD data points were spread out along the negative sloped line and not bunched in time they never could have been distinguished from background because researchers were looking for a concentration of neutrino events in a seconds-long time interval, i.e., a burst.
+But recall that the $t<0$ data have a kilosecond time scale.
+If the five LSD data points were spread out along the LSD line and not bunched in time they never could have been distinguished from background because researchers were looking for a concentration of neutrino events in a seconds-long time interval, i.e., a burst.
+The fact that the 5 LSD neutrinos were recorded at -29 ksec does, of course, not mean they ``went backward in time," only that they travelled faster than light, assuming they started at $t=0$ along with all the other three neutrino bursts.

-\subsection{Why do the LSD neutrinos have the same E?}
+\subsubsection{Why do the LSD neutrinos have the same E?}

 The apparent near-constant energy of the LSD burst remains mysterious even to the physicists who accept its existence, but it is natural if the 5 neutrinos (and all others) must lie on one of three straight lines.
-Moreover, there is a theoretical basis for the monochromaticity of the LSD burst, as shown in several of the author's publications that have provided independent evidence for it.
-That evidence was in the form of a proposed model for an 8 MeV neutrino line from a supernova, and support for the model from the observed spectrum of MeV $\gamma-$rays from the galactic center.~\citep{Ehrlich2021}
+Moreover, there is a theoretical basis for the monochromaticity of the LSD burst, as shown in several of the author's publications that have provided evidence for it.~\citep{Ehrlich2021} That evidence was in the form of a proposed model for an 8 MeV neutrino line from a supernova, based on the proposed $X17$ or $Z'$ particle (of mass 17 MeV) discovered by the Krasznahorkay group.~\citep{Krasznahorkay2024} In this model the monochromatic neutrinos would be created from annhilating cold dark matter X particles in the reaction